top of page

 Cost: None

-This research program for high school students selects 25 students to work on research, individually with a UCSD faculty researcher, in Chemistry, Biochemistry, Biology, or Nanotechnology.
+This research program for high school students selects 25 students to work on research, individually with a UCSD faculty researcher in Chemistry, Biochemistry, Biology, or Nanotechnology.
 Students receive access to laboratories on campus.
 The program is available to rising sophomore, junior, and senior students.
 Spanning 6 weeks, this summer research program for high school students is an ideal way to gain valuable skills and knowledge in the sciences.

-Cost: $4200
+Cost: $4,200

-Bonus options:
+Bonus

 BioResearch Academy is a fully residential program that takes take place at Emmanuel College in Boston (July 5th - 18th).
 The program is designed for high school students who are interested in biological sciences.
-The program has been developed by Dr. Sam Kunes who has been on the faculty of Harvard University for 30 years where he teaches cell biology and neuroscience.
+The program has been developed by Dr. Sam Kunes, who has been on the faculty of Harvard University for 30 years, where he teaches cell biology and neuroscience.

 Cost: $5,500 (including housing, meals and other activities)

+Consider applying to multiple research programs or reaching out to faculty members by cold-emailing/calling them for a research project.
+The key is to cast a wide net to maximize your chances of finding a research opportunity.
 Most research programs do not have a path to then publish your research.
-Publications can be a long and difficult process, but if it’s of interest, you can learn about the path to publication here, or apply to Lumiere/Veritas's research + publication programs!
+Publication can be a long and difficult process, but if it’s of interest, you can learn about the path to publication here, or apply to Lumiere's research + publication program!

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.

-122,681 views
+125,170 views

 One__3_-removebg-preview.png